 Appropriate Monthly Repayment Plan

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

-This program allows parents to borrow up to the Cost of Attendance, less other financial aid.
+The Federal Direct Parent Loan For Undergraduate Students (PLUS) allows parents to borrow up to the Cost of Attendance, less other financial aid.
 A credit check is required for all Federal Direct PLUS Loan applications.
-The parent borrower is generally expected to start making payments on the Direct PLUS Loan once the loan is fully disbursed (paid out).
+The parent borrower is generally expected to start making payments on the Direct PLUS Loan once the loan is fully disbursed.
 However, the parent borrower may request a deferment while the student is enrolled at least half-time and for an additional six months after the student graduates, leaves school, or drops below half-time enrollment.
 A student must be enrolled at least half-time to be eligible for the funds.
-Please visit https://student.gov for current loan fees and interest rates.
+Please visit https://studentaid.gov for current loan fees and interest rates.

 Federal Direct Graduate PLUS Loan